CorporateRewards/docs-myrewards/source/includes/api/recognition/_nominations.md

 ### State Transition Information

-Nominations can only transition to a state that is allowed by it's current state.
+Nominations can only transition to a state allowed by its current state.
 For example an award with state 'pending_l1' can transition to 'approved_l1' but not to 'approved_l2'.
 Only "approve" or "decline" can be provided to the API.